 Examples:

-• The room is booked.
+- The room was booked.

-• I am booked today.
+- I am booked today.

 Taken